What Are the Top 12 Cooking Utensils Every Cook Should Own?

-If you have the space, or cook a lot of fish, they are nice to have.
+If you have the space or cook a lot of fish, they are nice to have.
 If you can find one with an integrated handle, get it.
 Otherwise, do look for one that has a riveted handle.

 You May Call It a Skimmer, But It's a Spider

 Also called a ‘skimmer,’ a spider is a shallow mesh basket, usually attached to a bamboo handle.
-A spider is the tool to use to remove delicate foods from boiling liquid, such as wontons or ravioli.
+A spider is a tool to use to remove delicate foods from boiling liquid, such as wontons or ravioli.